-- Pupils should not enter the buildings or grounds before 7.30am, unless a member of staff has given permission to do so. - Pupils should have left the School premises by 5.00pm, or 5.30pm if they are working in the Library, unless they are involved in a School activity or have permission from a member of staff to stay later. - Pupils should not loiter in the area of the main front entrance of the School. - The School roofs are out of bounds at all times. - The buildings and grounds are normally closed at 6.00pm on School days.
+- Pupils should not enter the buildings or grounds before 7.30am, unless a member of staff has given permission to do so.
+Between 7.30am and 8am, pupils are asked to stay in the ground floor Atrium space. - Pupils should have left the School premises by 5.00pm, or 5.30pm if they are working in the Library, unless they are involved in a School activity or have permission from a member of staff to stay later. - Pupils should not loiter in the area of the main front entrance of the School. - The School roofs are out of bounds at all times. - The buildings and grounds are normally closed at 6.00pm on School days.
 The School is closed at weekends and during the School holidays except for Headmaster's Detentions, visits to the Library, School functions and sports fixtures. - The 3G area may be used for recreation at lunchtime, but sports practices will take priority.
-Pupils must observe the rota and guidelines for users of the 3G facility, which are published on the notices next to the entrances and around the School; goals should not be moved by pupils - The School Playing Fields may be used at break and at lunchtime, when the weather conditions allow.
-The tennis courts at the front of the School, may be used every school day, depending on the rota. - The Sixth Form Common Room, on the upper floor of the Sports Pavilion, and the adjacent rear stairway are out of bounds to all pupils in the First to Fifth Years. - There should be no running, or any games played, in the car parks at the front and side of the School.
+Pupils must observe the rota and guidelines for users of the 3G facility, which are published on the notices next to the entrances and around the School; pupils should not move goals. - The School Playing Fields may be used at break and at lunchtime, when the weather conditions allow.
+The Garrick and Front Courts may be used every school day, depending on the rota. - The Sixth Form Common Room, on the upper floor of the Sports Pavilion, is out of bounds to all pupils in the First to Fifth Years. - There should be no running, or any games played, in the car parks at the front and side of the School.